-- Meaning: Often the same (human) individual as the ‘Event Organiser’.
+- Meaning: Often the same individual as the ‘Event Organizer’.
 The ‘Host’ is the individual in charge of facilitating the ‘Talk’.
-The person who organises speakers, starts the webinar and chairs the talk.
+The person who organizes speakers, starts the webinar and chairs the talk.
 The ‘Host’ is a technical object within HeySummit but is not passed as part of the integration.
 The HeySummit user flow expects the webinar platform to be enabled prior to connection.

-- The ‘Host’ is considered to be the user that provides authorisation for the connection either by OAuth1 or OAuth2 standard thus we assume that they exist as a user of the webinar account already and thus we do not have to create them.
+- The ‘Host’ is considered to be the user that provides authorization for the connection either by OAuth1 or OAuth2 standard.
+We assume that they exist as a user of the webinar account already and therefore we do not have to create them.

-- Common Webinar Equivalent: This individual may be the ‘Webinar Account Holder.
-Some webinar systems have ‘Users’ or ‘Team Members’ that can be assigned different roles that correspond e.g. ‘Administrators’, ‘Organisers’ or ‘Moderators’.
+- Common Webinar Equivalent: This individual may be the ‘Webinar Account Holder'.
+Some webinar systems have ‘Users’ or ‘Team Members’ that can be assigned different roles that correspond e.g. ‘Administrators’, ‘Organizers’ or ‘Moderators’.
 A ‘Host’ is usually ascribed the maximum user rights within the webinar platform so that the can manage the room, content and attendees.

 HeySummit Term: ‘Speaker’